G7 and an alienated humanity - Vanguard News

 For instance, while the widely grown Dongoyaro tree in Nigeria is medicinal and used for the effective treatment of malaria, an American, German, French or Briton can go patent it with the WTO and seek to stop Nigerians from using it to manufacture drugs on the basis that having first registered it, the Dongoyaro has become his ‘intellectual property.’
 So, anybody who wants to use it, especially to manufacture drugs, must take permission from him and pay some fee.

 That was not the worse to come for the rich countries.
-Later, he further reduced the cost of the AIDS cocktail by 50 per cent: that is $350 a year per patient.
-These were drugs being sold by the rich pharmaceuticals for an average of $13,000 per patient per year.
+Later, he further reduced the cost of the AIDS cocktail by 50 percent: that is $350 a year per patient.
+These were drugs being sold by the rich pharmaceuticals for an average $13,000 per patient per year.

-The drug companies backed by the US blocked and tried to stop him from making the drugs available to all who needed them to stay alive.
-This sparked international outrage and accusations that the rich were trying to carry out genocide against poor countries, especially in Africa.
+The drug companies backed by the US, blocked and tried to stop him from making the drugs available to all who needed them to stay alive.
+This sparked international outrage and accusations that the rich was trying to carry out genocide against poor countries, especially in Africa.

 The G7 discussed a wide range of issues from the ongoing US-China trade war, the protests in Hong Kong and Brexit.
 New British Prime Minister, Boris Johnson, made his maiden appearance at the G7, and as his country’s leader, met his pal, Donald Trump.

 However, both disagreed on whether Russia should return to the club.
-While the latter was for a return, Boris opposed, perhaps more for March 4, 2018, Salisbury poison attack on a former Russian spy and double agent, Sergei Skripal and daughter, Yulia Skripal.
+While the latter was for a return, Boris opposed, perhaps more for the March 4, 2018 Salisbury poison attack on former Russian spy and double agent, Sergei Skripal and daughter, Yulia Skripal.

 As usual, there were marches on the meeting by a coalition of non-state actors, including anti-globalisation activists, the ‘Yellow Vests’ and Basque separatists from Spain.
 Water cannons and tear-gas were used to disperse them.
 Despite this, they fight on; so should the rest of humanity who are made to bear the burden of the G7 decisions.